gbigwood/Cite-the-PC/README.markdown

 Now with Cite The PC, it's never been easier to cite the programme committee!
-Simply enter the names of the committee into the box below, to get a returned list of the committee members' papers (with links).
+Simply enter the names of the committee into the box below, to get a returned list of the committee members' papers (with links and BibTeX).

 Requirements
 ============